-The Couture Council of The Museum at FIT will honor Narciso Rodriguez with its 2018 Couture Council Award for Artistry of Fashion on Wednesday, September 5, 2018, at a luncheon at the David H. Koch Theater at Lincoln Center in New York City.
+The Couture Council of The Museum at FIT honored Narciso Rodriguez with its 2018 Couture Council Award for Artistry of Fashion on Wednesday, September 5, 2018, at a luncheon at the David H. Koch Theater at Lincoln Center in New York City.
 The luncheon benefits The Museum at FIT (MFIT), New York’s only museum dedicated exclusively to the art of fashion.
 As has become tradition, the award ceremony and luncheon herald the arrival of fall New York Fashion Week.
-This year’s luncheon will be co-chaired by Angela Dotson and Jean Shafiroff.
+This year’s luncheon was co-chaired by Angela Dotson and Jean Shafiroff.

 Narciso Rodriguez was chosen for his lifelong dedication to the art and craft of fashion by a distinguished advisory committee chaired by Dr. Valerie Steele, director of MFIT, that includes Glenda Bailey, editor-in-chief of Harper’s Bazaar; Hamish Bowles, international editor-at-large of Vogue; Ken Downing, fashion director at Neiman Marcus; Linda Fargo, senior vice president of fashion and store presentation director at Bergdorf Goodman; Nicole Fischelis, executive consultant at Fashion*Art*Forecasting; Akiko Fukai, director emerita at Kyoto Costume Institute; Pamela Golbin, curator of 20th-century fashion, Musée des Arts Décoratifs; Kamie Lightburn, chairperson of the Couture Council Board; Julie Macklowe, president of the Couture Council Board; Patricia Mears, deputy director of The Museum at FIT; Suzy Menkes, journalist and fashion critic at Vogue; Caroline Milbank, fashion historian and author; and Hal Rubenstein, style author and founder of the website The Happy Grownup.